Tips and tricks

 This direct integration streamlines your workflow and keeps everything within your existing development environment.
 For example, you no longer need to use a separate tool to connect to your database, you can either execute SQL queries directly or ask the agent to use your models and data schemas to load the data in a more structured format.
 In this case, remember to be precise and don't shy away from telling the exact tool it should use.

-Similarly, any API that your application talks to is automatically available to agents, which can leverage your established authentication methods and access patterns without requiring you to set up and maintain additional development keys.
+Similarly, any API that your application talks to is automatically available to Tidewave, which can then leverage your established authentication methods and access patterns without requiring you to set up and maintain additional development keys.

-Furthermore, if you find yourself needing to automate workflows, you can implement those as regular functions in your codebase and ask the agent to use them, either explicitly or as part of your prompt.
-This keeps your tooling consolidated and makes extending functionality a natural part of your development process, like any other code you write.
+If you find yourself needing to automate workflows, you can implement those as regular functions in your codebase and ask the agent to use them, by explicitly telling Tidewave to "use project_eval to invoke function Foo.Bar.baz".
+This means extending Tidewave is simply a matter of adding new functions/methods to your codebase, like any other code you write, and informing Tidewave where this functionality is defined.

-In our experience, AI models become less effective when there are too many tools, and work best with a few powerful ones.
-With Tidewave's eval, we make the power of full programming languages within the context of your project available to AI assistants.
+In our experience, models become less effective when there are too many tools, and work best with a few powerful ones.
+With our eval tools, Tidewave has the full power of your programming language within the context of your project.

 Plan and think ahead

-Different AI assistants will require different techniques to produce the best results but the majority of them will output better code if you ask them to plan ahead.
+Different models will require different techniques to produce the best results but the majority of them will output better code if you ask them to plan ahead.

 We recommend using the word "think" to trigger extended thinking mode, which gives Claude additional computation time to evaluate alternatives more thoroughly.
 These specific phrases are mapped directly to increasing levels of thinking budget in the system: "think" < "think hard" < "think harder" < "ultrathink."
 Each level allocates progressively more thinking budget for Claude to use.